Responsibility &

 Our Policies

-Looking ahead to foster and bolster our community engagement, we will be implementing the “Make a Difference” (MAD) program.
-MAD is an opportunity for employees to have 4 hours of paid time to contribute their time and effort to local, national or global community service activities during their normally scheduled workweek.
-This commitment to the community includes encouraging employees to participate in a local or national giving campaigns, volunteer at a soup kitchen; local school, non-for-profit.
+To foster and bolster our community engagement, we have implemented the “Make a Difference” (MAD) program.
+MAD is an opportunity for employees to have 8 hours of paid time to participate in local, national or global community service activities during their normally scheduled workweek.
+This commitment to the community includes encouraging employees to participate in charitable giving campaigns and volunteer at a soup kitchen, local school or non-for-profit.

 Health & Safety